antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In R2 there are much more sets of genes that have been found to be implemented in specific processes.
 The Broad institute has compiled quite some of these sets of genes that characterize hallmark biological processes
-* Go back by clicking the back button
+* Go back by clicking the back buttonn
-* Select the Geneset option from the right menu
+* Select the Geneset option from the right menuu
 * Select the Broad Hallmark geneset

 ---------